Bulletin Description

 • Periodic reporting of progress.

-• Regular writing (e.g. drafts, progress reports, critiques) throughout the project including a final written report which may be a thesis or equivalent document associated with the project or activity, (e.g., such pursuits as performance, experiment, live case analysis, or creative writing), as approved by the advisory committee.
+• Regular writing (e.g. drafts, progress reports, critiques) throughout the project including a final written report which may be a thesis or equivalent document associated with the project or activity, (e.g., such pursuits as performance, experiment, live case analysis, or creative writing), as approved in the contract.

-• A public presentation at the Undergraduate Symposium and Poster Session, a conference, a performance, a public lecture, a teaching presentation, or other, as approved by the advisory committee.
+• A public presentation at Intersections, a conference, a performance, a public lecture, a teaching presentation, or other, as approved in the completed contract.

 The contract, which every student must file for UCAP 395, attempts to insure that these elements are taken into consideration at the beginning of each project.
-For clarification of any policies associated with UCAP 395, see the list of Frequently Asked Questions or contact Dr. Erika Olbricht, the Interim Director of SAGES.
+For clarification of any policies associated with UCAP 395, see the list of Frequently Asked Questions or contact Professor Peter Shulman (pas125), Associate Provost for the Curriculum.

 Timetables/Deadlines